Gomti Nagar: Leisure

+It is home to a number of restaurants, pubs, cafes and eating joints.
 Patrakarpuram is the busiest market in Gomti Nagar.
-It is a major shopping and recreational hub and houses restaurants, cafes, shops and food-joints.
+It is a major shopping and recreational hub with houses, restaurants, cafes, shops and food-joints.

 Gomti Nagar has three big parks - Ambedkar Park, Janeshwar Mishra Park and Ram Manohar Lohia Park.
 Janeshwar Mishra Park is the biggest park of Asia sprawling 376 acres of land.
 It is home to a huge variety of plants and trees.
 It has the longest jogging and bicycle track in India.
 It has huge man-made water bodies with fountains.
-It also houses a real MIG-21 aircraft and a battle tank for public display.
+It also houses a real MIG-21 aircraft and 2 battle tanks for public display.
 A 200 ft. high flag of India is another highlight of this park.
 The park is eco-friendly owing to its rain-water harvesting and solar electricity setups.
-A big part of it is open to public and the remaining work is expected to get completed by 2016.
 The Ambedkar park is a mammoth construction of marble, stones and fountains.
 It looks marvelous when lit up at night.
 Lohia Park is popular among morning walkers and fitness addicts as it houses a professional jogging/racing track and an open-air gym.

 Marine Drive/River Drive (unofficial name) located on the banks of river Gomti is a crowd-puller during evenings.
 The musical fountain show organised every evening in a nearby park attracts people from all over the city.
-The construction of the Riverfront mega project is another highlight of this place.
-It is an 8 km long project which includes walkways, cycle-tracks, benches, greenery, lighting and beautification of the river banks on both sides.
+The Riverfront mega project is an 8 km long project which includes walkways, cycle-tracks, benches, greenery, lighting and beautification of the river banks on both sides.
 The Gomti Riverfront Project has already been major attraction for tourists and film makers in the city.